What is Soliqua and how is it used?

 † The trial was designed to show the contribution of the GLP-1 component to glycemic lowering, and the insulin glargine dose and the dosing algorithm were selected to isolate the effect of the GLP-1 component.
 At the end of the trial, the doses of insulin glargine were equivalent between treatment groups.
 The mean final dose of SOLIQUA 100/33 at week 30 was 39.8 units (for SOLIQUA 100/33: 39.8 units insulin glargine/13.1 mcg lixisenatide) and 40.5 units in the insulin glargine–treated patients.
 The difference in effect observed in the trial may not necessarily reflect the effect that will be observed in the care setting where alternative insulin glargine dosage can be used.

 ‡ Lixisenatide was given at the maintenance dose of 20 mcg.

-Figure 1: Mean HbA1c (%) over time - Randomized and
+Figure 1: Mean HbA1c (%) Over Time – Randomized and Treated Population

 INS/LIXI = fixed ratio combination, INS = Insulin Glargine, LIXI = Lixisenatide

 Note: The plot included all scheduled measurements obtained during the study, including those obtained after IMP discontinuation or introduction of rescue medication.

 30MI: Missing HbA1c values at Week 30 in each group were imputed using their baseline HbA1c values plus an error.
 The error is normally distributed with mean zero and a standard deviation set equal to the estimated pooled standard deviation.

 Clinical Studies In Patients With Type 2 Diabetes Uncontrolled On Basal Insulin